Meaning of Pump Alignment Checking

 Model all branch piping (like drip legs etc.) greater than 2 inches.

-Discuss with a piping lead engineer for the requirement of any maintenance flanges (Normally for steam turbine or centrifugal connected lines the maintenance flange is recommended) and include it if required.
+Discuss with a piping lead engineer the requirement of any maintenance flanges (Normally for steam turbine or centrifugal connected lines the maintenance flange is recommended) and include it if required.

 Minimize the sustained load on the equipment nozzle as much as possible during the static analysis run of the Caesar model.